masikonis/news-digest/README.md

 ## Automating with Launchd

 Automate the RSS scraper to run every hour on a Mac using a plist file with launchd.
 The `.plist` files required for this Python application are stored in the `~/Library/LaunchAgents/` directory.

+**Important**: To ensure the scheduled tasks run properly, your Mac needs to be awake when the plist files trigger.
+You can use the [Amphetamine app](https://apps.apple.com/us/app/amphetamine/id937984704) to schedule wake periods for your Mac.
+This prevents missing scheduled runs due to sleep mode.